-The beginning of 2014 was the best new years experience I've ever had.
+The beginning of 2014 was one of the best new years I've ever experienced.
 3 days earlier I travelled through the High Atlas mountains before finally arriving in the Sahara desert to spend my new years eve star gazing, chilling around a campfire and listening to live traditional moroccan music.

-Entering the desert happened almost instantaneously, we were driving through rocky terrain amidst weathered rocks and suddenly out of nowhere we were surrounded by the desolate desert sand dunes.
+Entering the desert happened almost instantaneously, we were driving through rocky terrain amidst weathered rocks when the environment morphed seamlessly into a desolate desert filled with sand dunes.

-The air was crisp and it was surprisingly cold as we made our way to our campsite in the middle of the desert.
-The scenery around us was surreal, as soon as Merzouga disappeared from sight it felt like we were traversing another planet!
-And as far as the eye could see there was nothing but waves of orange sand moulded by the wind cascading all the way to the end of the horizon.
+After a short break we continued our camel trek to our campsite where we would camp overnight for new years eve.
+The air was crisp and it was surprisingly cold as we made our way to our campsite.
+The scenery around us was surreal, as soon as Merzouga disappeared from sight it felt like I was on another planet.
+And for as far as the eye could see there was nothing but waves of gold sand that had been moulded by the wind cascading all the way to the end of the horizon.